You will be creating your presentation on the NuVu Platform.

 - Your presentation should be located in the Portfolio tab of your project.

-- There should be (1) post titled Process with all of the slides.
+- There should be (1) post titled with The Name of Your Project with all of the slides.

 - All slides should have a title.
 You can add titles when editing the post

 - With the exception of the Title slide NO TEXT SHOULD APPEAR ON YOUR SLIDES.

 - Only (1) image per slide.
 Images should be uploaded directly.
 Make sure that the images aren't pixelated!
 NO GOOGLE DOCS!!!

 - Be sure to add your team members as collaborators and make the (2) posts Public.